 Eder played for many clubs in his career, most notably with Grêmio and Atlético Mineiro in the Campeonato Brasileiro.
-His career was best remembered for playing with Brazil at the WC Finals in 1982.
+His career was best remembered for playing with Brazil at the World Cup Finals in 1982.
 He scored a wonderful, winning goal against the Soviet Union, flicking the ball up and volleying it with blistering power into the net from 25 yards.
 He followed that up with another outstanding goal in the 4–1 win over Scotland.
 He earned 52 caps.

 He started his career with Sport Club Aymorés, where he formed a partnership with Nicola.
-On September 23, 1933, he transferred to Clube Atlético Mineiro along with his teammate Nicola.
+In 1933, he transferred to Clube Atlético Mineiro along with his teammate Nicola.
 Guara would earn the nickname Diabo Loiro "Blond Devil".
 He made 168 goals for Clube Atlético Mineiro that has only been surpassed by Reinaldo, Dadá Maravilha and Mário de Castro.
 At age 24, Guará became the highest paid player in Minas Gerais football.

 AM/LM: Ronaldinho (Brazil)

 Ronaldinho was a member of tyhe "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the World Cup in 2002.
 He had 97 caps.
 He started his career with Gemio before moving to Europe.
 He played with Paris St Germaine, Barcelona and AC Milan before returning to Brazil in 2011.
 He formed the REM line with Etoo and Messi with Barcelona before fighting among them destroyed the team.